jbcabs14/Project-Green/docs/login.md

 ## Description
-The **Login Page** features a simple user-interface that has both availability for email input and mobile number input.
+The **Login Page** features a simple user-interface that has the availability for a mobile number input.
 The user may opt to sign in with third-party authenticators such as **Google**.